RenzoMurinaCadierno/PythonToolbox/Abstract Data Structures/SortedSinglyLinkedList_ADS/README.md

     - *_get\_value* : Returns the node's value.
     - *_get\_index* : Returns the node's index.
     - *_get\_next* : Returns a reference to the node linked to the _next field.

+### Thank you for reading and for taking your time to check this project out!